 The Clean Air Through Energy Efficiency (CATEE) Conference is a premiere educational conference and business exhibition connecting public and private decision makers and thought leaders.
 Its purpose is to help communities improve decisions that determine the energy and water intensity of the built environment – and reduce related emissions.
-CATEE 2013 will be held December 16-18, 2013 in San Antonio, Texas at the Hyatt Regency San Antonio on the Riverwalk.
+The CATEE Conference was held at the Sheraton Dallas Hotel by the Galleria in Dallas, TX.

 The CATEE conference has rotated annually among Texas metropolitan regions, providing a valuable forum to: